Poker Basics: What is a Poker Rake?

 Poker sites exist by taking rake from players.
 However, you can earn some of the rake back by claiming a poker site bonus.

-Most legal poker rooms operate some kind of rakeback program.
+Most legal poker rooms in New Jersey, for instance, operate some kind of rakeback program.
 You can join a program and earn a portion of your paid rake back in the form of cash.

 As soon as you hit the required points total you will start to earn a rakeback percentage.
 Cash is usually paid straight back into your online poker account.
 Typically, a rakeback promotion will be offered on cash game rake as well as Sit ‘n Go and MTT (Multi-Table Tournament) fees.